-For example, if your loved one is injured or has undergone surgery, it may be necessary to keep them in a rehabilitation center for proper medical care.
-Another reason to keep someone in such a center is when they struggle with alcohol or drug abuse.
+For example, if your loved one is injured or has undergone surgery, it may be necessary to keep them in a rehabilitation centre for proper medical care.
+Another reason to keep someone in such a centre is when they struggle with alcohol or drug abuse.

 Choosing the right facility will guarantee faster recovery.
 To help you make the right decision, consider these seven important factors.

 Before picking a rehab centre, find out whether they are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Accreditation is the only way to be 100% sure the centre’s facilities and services meet industry standards.

 This accreditation for a rehab centre shows that the centre strives for person-focused care and adheres to internationally-recognized values.
 This reduces the chance of rehab facility negligence that can put the life of your loved one in danger.

 Apart from CARF, the Joint Commission also accredits healthcare facilities that adhere to professional standards.

 Like other medical conditions, addiction is a disease that requires proper medical care by professionals.
 A good rehab centre should have: